The Assayer

 The Assayer (Il saggiatore) is a book by Galileo Galilei, published in Rome in October 1623.
 It is generally considered to be one of the pioneering works of the scientific method, first broaching the idea that the book of nature is to be read with mathematical tools rather than those of scholastic philosophy, as generally held at the time.
-Despite the retroactive acclaim given to Galileo's theory of knowledge, the empirical claim conjectured in the book, that comets and their observed properties the product of optical phenomena is incorrect.
+Despite the retroactive acclaim given to Galileo’s theory of knowledge, the empirical claim conjectured in the book — that comets and their observed properties are the product of optical phenomena — is incorrect.

 Background – Galileo vs. Grassi on comets

 In 1619, Galileo became embroiled in a controversy with Father Orazio Grassi, professor of mathematics at the Jesuit Collegio Romano.
 It began as a dispute over the nature of comets, but by the time Galileo had published The Assayer, his last salvo in the dispute, it had become a much wider controversy over the very nature of science itself.